 Mildred Hawkins Wilfong Scholarship Fund

 Millie was a 1943 graduate of Greenfield High School.
 She attended Indiana Business College in Indianapolis.
 After World War II, she married and raised a family of four children.
 Millie was an artist who brought beauty into her home through her oil paintings, skill in interior decorating, and sewing a fashionable wardrobe for herself and her children.
 This scholarship was established by her children to provide financial assistance to a graduating senior of Greenfield-Central High School who will pursue an accredited degree or certification at a college, university, or vocational/technical school in the state of Indiana.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Wilfong Family Scholarship Fund

 Applicants must be graduating seniors or past graduates of Eastern Hancock High School and be in the top one-third of their high school class academically.
 The primary criterion is financial need.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Hazel Sitton Woost Scholarship Endowment Fund